-Management Approach to Opportunities
+Opportunities Identified Management Approach to Opportunities 1.
 Alignment with the Department of Energy's (DOE) Moratorium on the Use of Coal-Fired Power: In December 2020, RCBC announced it will no longer extend financing to new coal-fired power projects in the Philippines.
 This announcement came after the DOE said it is keen on increasing the share of renewable energy as the country's power source to 43% by 2040 from 29% in 2020.
 RCBC supports this target through its twelve renewable energy projects (with combined capacity of about 400MW) comprising its pipeline financing as of 1Q2021.

-of the end of December 2020, RCBC's Eligible Sustainable Portfolio accounted for proximately 10% of total loan portfolio, higher than the 8% share of loans to coal-powered port for BSP Circular 1085: Sustainable Finance Framework:

-ing the CEO Sustainable Finance Dialogue Forum in July 2020, RCBC President and CEO gene Acevedo presented recommendations to optimize existing bank units while sharing BC's current practices to meet the Circular's requirements.
-Hosted by the World Wide Fund Nature (WWF) Philippines and the Bankers Association of the Philippines (BAP), the Forum ouraged banks to integrate ESG principles in their corporate strategy, risk management, and rall operations framework.

-3C has demonstrated its leadership in Sustainable Finance through its Environmental and ial Management System (ESMS) since 2011 and its own Sustainable Finance Framework since il 2019.
-With the ESMS and its own Sustainable Finance Framework already embedded in 3C's risk management systems, RCBC can be considered well-placed in complying with the ent provisions of BSP Circular 1085.

-ippines as a Signatory to the Paris Agreement:

-owing a BOD approval in September 2020, RCBC entered into an agreement with ernational Finance Corporation (IFC) and 2 Degree Investing Initiative (2DII) in January 2021 build capacities in the application and use of Climate Scenario Analysis in support of the fight inst climate change.
-The first to be conducted by IFC and 2DII in Asia, the capacity-building eement provides tools consistent with the objectives of the Paris Agreement under which 195 ntries (including the Philippines) have committed to work toward limiting the increase in the bal average temperature to well below 2°C, compared to pre-industrial levels.
-The results of the isory engagement will enable RCBC to assess and monitor its portfolio sensitivity to transition ulnerable country to climate change, according to the Global Climate Risk Index 2020 of zes the extent countries and regions have been affected by weather-related loss events.
-Under ange, which aims to reduce global warming to 1.5 degrees Celsius, the Philippines committed to s sector plays a vital role in achieving the targets set under the Paris Agreement and in meeting oals (SDGs) to support the fight against climate change.
+As of the end of December 2020, RCBC's Eligible Sustainable Portfolio accounted for approximately 10% of total loan portfolio, higher than the 8% share of loans to coal-powered plants.
+Drive Towards Leadership in Sustainable Banking and Sustainable Finance 2.
+Support for BSP Circular 1085: Sustainable Finance Framework: During the CEO Sustainable Finance Dialogue Forum in July 2020, RCBC President and CEO Eugene Acevedo presented recommendations to optimize existing bank units while sharing RCBC's current practices to meet the Circular's requirements.
+Hosted by the World Wide Fund for Nature (WWF) Philippines and the Bankers Association of the Philippines (BAP), the Forum encouraged banks to integrate ESG principles in their corporate strategy, risk management, and overall operations framework.
+RCBC has demonstrated its leadership in Sustainable Finance through its Environmental and Social Management System (ESMS) since 2011 and its own Sustainable Finance Framework since April 2019.
+With the ESMS and its own Sustainable Finance Framework already embedded in RCBC's risk management systems, RCBC can be considered well-placed in complying with the salient provisions of BSP Circular 1085.
+3. Philippines as a Signatory to the Paris Agreement: Following a BOD approval in September 2020, RCBC entered into an agreement with International Finance Corporation (IFC) and 2 Degree Investing Initiative (2DII) in January 2021 to build capacities in the application and use of Climate Scenario Analysis in support of the fight against climate change.
+The first to be conducted by IFC and 2DII in Asia, the capacity-building agreement provides tools consistent with the objectives of the Paris Agreement under which 195 countries (including the Philippines) have committed to work toward limiting the increase in the global average temperature to well below 2°C, compared to pre-industrial levels.
+The results of the advisory engagement will enable RCBC to assess and monitor its portfolio sensitivity to transition risks.

+Climate-Related Risks and Opportunities

+Sustainable Finance

+The Philippines is the fourth most vulnerable country to climate change, according to the Global Climate Risk Index 2020 of Germanwatch Institute, which analyzes the extent countries and regions have been affected by weather-related loss events.
+Under the Paris Agreement on Climate Change, which aims to reduce global warming to 1.5 degrees Celsius, the Philippines committed to reduce 70% of its greenhouse gas emissions by 2030.

+RCBC believes the financial services sector plays a vital role in achieving the targets set under the Paris Agreement and in meeting the UN Sustainable Development Goals (SDGs) to support the fight against climate change.

+Understanding and managing climate change is prudent risk management at RCBC.
+As a leading domestic financial institution and a responsible corporate entity, the Bank is committed to doing its part to reduce global warming and support the government in meeting the UN SDGs.

+RCBC's perspective is consistent with the BSP Circular 1085, which recognizes financial institutions as enablers of environmentally and socially responsible business decisions.

+Sustainable Finance Strategy